oceanprotocol-archive/OEPs/7/README.md

 The solution included in the above diagram includes the following steps:

-1. The PUBLISHER, before publish any ASSET information, calculate the **HASH** using the **DDO** as input.
+1. The PUBLISHER, before publish any ASSET information, calculate the **HASH** using the **DID Document** as input.
    To do that, the PUBLISHER will use from the client side a common Ocean library using the same algorithm.
 1. The PUBLISHER, in the process of registering an ASSET on-chain specifies the **HASH** in addition of the existing parameters.
-1. The KEEPER register the ASSET and associate the HASH calculated using the DDO associated to the ASSET.
+1. The KEEPER register the ASSET and associate the HASH calculated using the DID Document associated to the ASSET.
-1. After a CONSUMER get access to an ASSET, could store internally the HASH referencing to the DDO he purchased
+1. After a CONSUMER get access to an ASSET, could store internally the HASH referencing to the DID Document he purchased
-1. In a posterior consumption, after resolving the DDO, the CONSUMER using the client library can calculate the HASH of the DDO just obtained
+1. In a posterior consumption, after resolving the DID Document, the CONSUMER using the client library can calculate the HASH of the DID Document just obtained
-1. If the HASH obtained is not the same than the HASH associated in the original purchase, means the DDO was modified afterwards
+1. If the HASH obtained is not the same than the HASH associated in the original purchase, means the DID Document was modified afterwards
 1. This, depending of the agreed conditions, could means an exit clause of some contracts

 The HASH could be an optional parameter in the registering of the ASSET.
-If it's not specified, means the DDO can be updated without any limitation.
+If it's not specified, means the DID Document can be updated without any limitation.

 ## Changes Required